 Another great technology inspired STEM activity is collage making.
 Only this time your children get to use technology to make a winter collage.

 Use apps like PicsCollage to make perfect, scenic collage.

-Get your little engineers trying their hands and testing their ideas with these fun engineering STEM challenges that are just right for wintertide.
+Get your little engineers trying their hands and testing their ideas with these fun engineering STEM activities that are just right for wintertide.

-Perfect for pre-k, kindergarten and older children, these hands-on activities will keep them happily learning indoors.
+Perfect for preschoolers, kindergarten and older children, these hands-on winter activities will keep them happily learning indoors.
 Most of them use common supplies that are likely already in your pantry and are super easy to set-up.

 Winter is the time when bears head for their long winter sleep called Hibernation.
 Challenge your kids to act like forest rangers and build perfect caves for the bears to hibernate.

 This STEM challenge is really open-ended.
 Use toothpicks and marshmallows to make dome shaped caves.
 Getting the right shape and balance is the key.

 This engineering activity works wonders for motor skills and creativity.
 And after your kiddo has built the perfect winter cave, don’t forget to add a sleeping bear inside it.